charming-art/charming/README.md

 <a name="app-textBBox" href="#app-textBBox">#</a> _app_.**textBBox**(_text_, _textOptions_)

-Computes the bounding box for the specified _text_ with the specified [_textOptions_](#cm-text).
+Computes the bounding box for the specified [_textOptions_](#cm-text).
 The returned bounding box has the following properties:

 - **x** - the x coordinate of the text
 - **y** - the y coordinate of the text